sabithahamedm/Zabith_Ahammed_Case_Study/README.md

 The following diagram illustrates the flow from application log generation to immutable storage and automated incident response.

+### 🏗️ High-Level Architecture
+The following diagram illustrates the flow from application log generation to immutable storage and automated incident response.

 ```mermaid
 graph LR
     subgraph "Application Account (Production)"